vladignatyev/base64tool/site/_blocks/home-why-1.md

 title: Two-way encoding/decoding
 ---

-Encodes and decodes files and text from the clipboard.
+Encodes and decodes files and text from the clipboard and local files.